Taylor Swift is driving everyone crazy (in a good way)

 (CNN) — Musicians have long since figured out how to turn their album announcements into online frenzies.
 But it takes a different kind of superstar, and fanbase, to turn a release into a mystery treasure hunt.

 After a period of relative quiet, Taylor Swift appeared out of thin air to announce a new album, called “The Life of a Showgirl.”
-Or she announced an announcement — she’ll talk about the album first on her boyfriend’s podcast later this week.
+Or she announced an announcement — she’ll talk about the album first on her boyfriend’s podcast.
 This announcement arrived at the same time as a GQ profile of that boyfriend, Travis Kelce, making fans feel for the first time that they were really hearing from and seeing the couple, as a couple, directly.

 As a Swiftie, I can attest that we fans remain in a constant state of hunger for any dregs of connection, forced to search out breadcrumbs in her songs, music videos or even social posts that leave us spiraling (or “clowning” as we like to say).
 The singer rarely does interviews and when she does they’re in a much more formal setting — certainly more formal than on an often-meandering podcast with her boyfriend and his brother.